tincleo/cleancm/src/pages/services/mattress-cleaning.md

 layout: ../../layouts/ServiceLayout.astro
 title: Mattress Cleaning
 image: https://images.unsplash.com/photo-1631049307264-da0ec9d70304?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=2070&q=80
+faq:
+  - question: How often should I have my mattress professionally cleaned?
+    answer: We recommend professional mattress cleaning every 6-12 months, depending on usage and any allergies or respiratory issues in the household.

+  - question: How long does the mattress cleaning process take?
+    answer: The cleaning process typically takes 1-2 hours per mattress.
+Drying time is usually 4-6 hours, but can vary based on humidity and air circulation.

+  - question: Can you remove all types of stains from mattresses?
+    answer: We can remove most stains, but some may be permanent depending on the type of stain and how long it has set.
+We'll assess each stain and use the most effective treatment method.

+  - question: Is your cleaning process effective against dust mites and allergens?
+    answer: Yes, our cleaning process is designed to eliminate dust mites, allergens, and other microscopic irritants that commonly accumulate in mattresses.

+  - question: Do I need to do anything to prepare for mattress cleaning?
+    answer: Please remove all bedding (sheets, pillowcases, mattress protectors) before our arrival.
+If possible, clear a path to the bedroom for easy access.
 ---

 Alpha Cleaning offers professional mattress cleaning services to ensure you have a clean, healthy, and comfortable sleeping environment.
 Our expert technicians use advanced cleaning methods to remove dust mites, allergens, stains, and odors from your mattress, promoting better sleep and overall well-being.